|Locations:||up to 9|

 Rank's first bid was a successful one for Farthing Corner, in partnership with PDS Garages of Worcester.
-In 1964 Rank put together a team of staff dedicated to bidding for new motorway service area developments.
+They soon put together a team of staff dedicated to bidding for new motorway service area developments.

 The motorway service areas were the second of Rank's motoring subsidiaries.
-In 1962 they started a chain of Top Rank Motor Inns, which opened across the UK and Ireland.
+In 1962 they had started a chain of Top Rank Motor Inns, which opened across the UK and Ireland.
 These developments were all treated as part of their 'leisure' portfolio

 Much like the film industry, Rank's motorway services were about being big and bold.
 While none of those ideas have really stood the test of time, they've certainly formed a big part of the motorway industry's history.
 In 1967 they dropped the phrase "service area", and insisted on using the grand title 'Motorports'.

 Rank's obsession with being futuristic gave rise to elaborate architecture and facilities which offered almost no human contact at all.
 All of the service areas they built cost more than twice the investment suggested by the government - Farthing Corner was almost four times, leading to the government suspecting they simply wanted to buy their way into the industry.
 Their architects were Sydney Clough, Son & Partners and T P Bennett & Sons.

 Rank's first site was opened with cheerful blue and yellow colours, but those that followed, being products of the 1970s, were inevitably finished in bland colours such as grey or beige.
 In the 1980s, this changed to green, yellow and mustard, with restaurants filled with potted plants.
 They introduced an own-brand restaurant called Highway In, which was criticised for being "drab".